How do I buy a parking pass, and where can I park?

-How many students transfer to William and Mary each year?
+How many students transfer to William & Mary each year?

 Over the years, the number of transfer students entering William & Mary has increased substantially.
-In the fall of 2007, 192 of the 1346 (14.2%) new students were transfers.
-This percentage has increased in each of the last four years.
+For example, in the fall of 2007, 192 of the 1346 (14.2%) new students were transfers.
+This percentage has increased in each of the last years.

 I need help with time management, test prep and note taking.
 Where can I find this?